 Although they both contain CBD, Cannabis tends to be a more plentiful source than hemp.
 The amount of hemp relative to Cannabis needed to extract CBD tends to be greater, making Cannabis the more economical (but not legal in most places) option.

-2. CBD isn’t a cure all
+2. CBD isn’t a cure for all.

-Whilst CBD may lend a helping hand in supporting health, its another thing to suggest it can be a cure all.
+Whilst CBD may lend a helping hand in supporting health, its another thing to suggest it can be a cure for all.

 To say that CBD cures anything is scientifically inaccurate, because the evidence is only just starting to come in, and its from preliminary studies that are short in duration.
 Longer studies focusing on specific diseases are needed to suggest otherwise.